 4.2.2.
 Estimation of the portion of total biomass in each management fishing zone and buffer zone

-4.2.2.1.
-Area 12

 The 2020 trawl survey estimate of commercial biomass for Area 12 was 62,422 t (53,667 to 72,190 t) (Table 7).
 This estimate corresponds to 81.6% of the sum of the independently estimated commercial biomasses in the four management zones.

-4.2.2.2.
-Area 19

-The 2020 post-fishery trawl survey estimate of the commercial biomass was 6,897 t (5,011 to 9,261 t) (Table 7).
+The 2020 post-fishery trawl survey estimate of the commercial biomass for Area 19 was 6,897 t (5,011 to 9,261 t) (Table 7).
 This estimate corresponds to 9.0% of the sum of the independently estimated commercial biomasses in the four management zones.

-4.2.2.3.
-Areas 12E and 12F

 Areas 12E and 12F lie at the margins of snow crab habitat in the sGSL and contain few sampling stations and have correspondingly uncertain biomass estimates with very large confidence intervals.

 The Area 12E commercial biomass from the 2020 trawl survey was estimated at 687 t (86 to 2,579 t) (Table 7).
 This estimate corresponds to 0.9% of the sum of the independently estimated commercial biomasses in the four management zones.